Imagination Workshop is a meeting of minds for immersive and interactive theatre, a colourful and classy 5-star hub, new for Edinburgh Fringe 2019.

 * the area around is easily accessed and comfortable, with parking nearby and easy transport links;

 * all performance spaces have plenty of seats – and no sticky carpets!

 * shows are all in one place, where you can relax and unwind in a top hotel, stopping off for breakfast, lunch or dinner as well as watching a show, and stepping out to see more of the Fringe too.

 Imagination Workshop has been created by Interactive Theatre International, successful theatre producers since 1997.

-ITI is back for its 12th consecutive Edinburgh Fringe with three shows – all of them previous winners of 5-star reviews at the Fringe and around the world, and all of them now performed in The Principal’s lush King’s Hall due to huge demand for seats:
+ITI is back for its 12th consecutive Edinburgh Fringe with three shows – all of them previous winners of 5-star reviews at the Fringe and around the world.

 * Faulty Towers The Dining Experience, the world’s longest-running, most successful tribute to the BBC’s iconic TV series, where audiences become part of the irresistible action, now back for its 12th, and biggest, Fringe yet.